13 Essential Facebook Ads Metrics Every Marketer Should Track

 3. Perform A/B testing on different ad creatives, analyze the engagement, and choose the best post based on the results.

 What it is: Refers to the percentage of impressions that received a link click out of the total number of impressions.
-The average CTR for Facebook ads for traffic campaigns across all industries is 1.51%.

-Why it matters: CTR (links) is a useful Facebook ads metric as it gauges your ad effectiveness, indicating whether it’s encouraging users to take action.
+Why it matters: CTR (links) is a useful metric as it gauges your ad effectiveness, indicating whether it’s encouraging users to take action.
 Tracking CTR helps to identify which Facebook ad elements (ad copy, landing page, targeting) are performing well and which aren’t, assisting you in making data-driven adjustments to bring the audience one step closer to the conversion funnel.

 9. Cost per Page engagement